vegaprotocol/specs/specs/0010-risk-and-margin-orchestration.md

 ![Screenshot_2019-06-07_at_13.18.01](./Fig3-risk2.png)

-Whenever positions, mark price, or risk factors change, the “not the risk engine” has to compile a list of traders with a margin balance that is less than the search balance.
-This data is sent to the collateral engine, which will attempt to top-up the margin account (taking funds from the market account, or general account if needed).
-The new margin balance should be the initial margin balance.
-If there’s not enough money available, we will top-up the account as much as possible.
-If the new balance is below the minimum margin, the trader is closed out.
+Whenever positions, mark price, or risk factors change, a list of traders with a margin balance that is less than the search balance are processed:

+Attempt is made to top-up the margin account (taking funds from the market account, or general account if needed).
+The new margin balance should then be the initial margin requirement for that trader.

+If there’s not enough money available, the account will be topped up as much as possible.
+If the new balance is below the minimum margin, the trader's position undergoes [position resolution](./0012-position-resolution.md).

 Traders who have a balance > release level should have the excess margin released to their market account, to the point where their new margin level is the initial balance.

 Needed to update margin levels: